DataJuggler/PixelDatabase/README.md

 # PixelDatabase

+12.7.2023: New Properties - MaxBlueDifference, MaxGreenDifference, MaxRedDifference.
+This allows you to query on positive numbers, verse RedMaxDifference made you work with negative numbers and it is a little unnatural feeling.

 11.22.2023: UltimateHelper was updated.

 11.18.2023
-Version 8.0.0: This project has been updated to 8.0.0.
+Version 8.0.0: This project has been updated to .NET Core 8.0.0.

 7.5.2023: I added a Rescale image, which returns the dimensions for a new image by passing in a MaxWidth and MaxHeight value, and the code determins the ratio by taking the lowest of ratio x